JUSTICE

 During World War II, JEM served as US Navy Patrol Boat Q67, earning three brass chevrons on her cabin side.
 Her exceptional speed made her adept at patrolling for submarines.

-JEM has hosted numerous dignitaries through her 94 year history.
+JEM has hosted numerous dignitaries throughout her 94 year history.
 In the Summer of 1930, JEM was at the disposal of President Hoover, a friend of Mr. Milbank, then financial secretary of the Republican Party.
-Archie Roosevelt, son of President Theodore Roosevelt spent a number of weekends aboard JEM.
+Archie Roosevelt, son of President Theodore Roosevelt spent many weekends aboard JEM.
 Following her service in World War II, General and Mrs. Douglas MacArthur were frequent passengers.
 Through the postwar era until 1998 the yacht had only one Captain, Ray Thombs, who fastidiously maintained JEM in her original beauty.